nephio-project/docs/install-guide/byoc.md

 see how to register repositories in Nephio.

 In R1, we must install Gitea, even if you are using another provider.
-However, there are slight differences per environment, so that intallation will be documented in the specific environment instructions.
+However, there are slight differences per environment, so that installation will be documented in the specific environment instructions.

 ### GitOps Tool